-Each tier is assigned to a linguistic type (see also Section 2.3).
-A linguistic type denotes the linguistic data that is contained in the referring tier.
-Examples of names for linguistic types are utterances, words, orthography, phonetic transcription, PoS (part of speech), but any name can be used.
-Each linguistic type specifies a number of constraints that hold for all tiers assigned to that type.
+Each tier is assigned to a tier type (see also Section 2.4).
+A tier type denotes the linguistic data that is contained in the referring tier.
+Examples of names for tier types are utterances, words, orthography, phonetic transcription, PoS (part of speech), but any name can be used.
+Each tier type specifies a number of constraints that hold for all tiers assigned to that type.
 Such constraints are bundled into so-called 'stereotypes'.
-The following four stereotypes are currently available:
+The following five stereotypes are currently available:

 Table 2.2.
-Linguistic type stereotypes
+Tier type stereotypes

 • None The annotation on the tier is linked directly to the time axis, i.e., the annotation is entered on an independent tier.
 Two annotations cannot overlap.
-Time Subdivision: The annotation on the parent tier can be sub-divided into smaller units, which, in turn, can be linked to time intervals.
+Tiers of this type are independent tiers (cannot have a parent tier).
+Time Subdivision The annotation on the parent tier can be sub-divided into smaller units, which, in turn, can be linked to time intervals.
 Note that there are no time gaps allowed, i.e., the smaller units have to immediately follow each other.
+Tiers of this type are dependent tiers (must have a parent tier).

 E.g., an utterance transcribed on a parent tier can be sub-divided into words - each of which is then linked to its corresponding time interval.
 Note Annotations on such tiers are time- alignable.
 They differ from annotations on independent tiers in that they are assigned to an interval that is contained within the interval of their parent annotation.
-Symbolic Subdivision: Similar to Time Subdivision, except that the smaller units cannot be linked to a time interval.
-E.g., a word on a parent tier can be sub-divided into individual morphemes (which are not linked to a time interval). • Included In ^a : All annotations fall within the borders of the parent tier.
-However, there can be gaps between the child annotations.
-E.g., a sentence with a silence can be split up into words while the silence corresponds to a gap in the child annotations (i.e. the separate words).
-Symbolic Association: The annotation on the parent tier cannot be sub-divided further, i.e., there is a one-to-one correspondence between the parent annotation and its referring annotation.
+Symbolic Subdivision Similar to Time Subdivision, except that the smaller units cannot be linked to a time interval.
+The smaller units form a chain (an ordered sequence) of units.
+Tiers of this type are dependent tiers (must have a parent tier).
+E.g., a word on a parent tier can be sub-divided into • Included In ^a individual morphemes (which are not linked to a time interval).All annotations on a tier of this type are linked to the time axis and are enclosed within the boundaries of an annotation on the parent tier.
+However, there can be gaps between the child annotations (unlike Time Subdivision).
+Tiers of this type are dependent tiers (must have a parent tier).
+E.g., a sentence with a silence can be split up into words while the silence corresponds to a gap in the Symbolic Association child annotations (i.e. the separate words).The annotation on the parent tier cannot be sub-divided further, i.e., there is a one-to-one correspondence between the parent annotation and its referring annotation on this tier.
+Tiers of this type are dependent tiers (must have a parent tier).
 E.g., one sentence on a parent tier has exactly one free translation.
 Or one word has exactly one gloss.